-Occasionally a faculty member will be asked to teach a course that results in an overload (in addition to the required five course load per semester).
-Overloads are compensated for eighteen instructional weeks at a rate of \$5000 for core courses and \$2500 for elective courses.
+Occasionally, a faculty member will be asked to teach a course that results in an overload (in addition to the required five course load per semester).
+Overloads are compensated for eighteen instructional weeks at a rate of \$5,000 for core courses and \$2,500 for elective courses.
 Compensation will be divided by the number of payrolls in an academic period and paid in the regular payroll cycle.

 Campus activities may result in extra compensation for faculty both during the school year and in the summer.
-Extra compensation is paid in the pay period following the event.
+Extra compensation is paid in the pay period following the event, pending the timely submission of requests.
 Extra compensation amounts vary depending on the activity.
 Extra compensation paid during the academic year plus the existing salary cannot exceed the line-item maximum for the position.
 Extra compensation for summer events cannot exceed the normal hourly pay rate for faculty members.